Davide-Sabeddu/Portfolio/README.md

 # Welcome!
 ![alt text](image_0.jpg) [![text](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/davide-sabeddu/)

-Hi!
-Thank you for visiting my page!
+Hello!
+Thanks for checking out my page!

-I’m **Davide Sabeddu**, born in 1995 and originally from Italy.
+I'm Davide Sabeddu, born in 1995 and from Italy originally.
-I’m a critical thinker and problem-solver with a strong academic background in **Neuroscience** and **Physics**.
-I bring energy, curiosity and persistence to every challenge, and I don’t rest until I’ve figured it out.
+I'm a critical thinker and problem-solver with a strong academic background in Physics and Neuroscience.
+I tackle every problem with enthusiasm, interest and determination, and I don't let go until I've cracked it.

-I'm eager to begin my career in an environment where constant growth and effective contribution go hand in hand.
-I'm drawn to high-performance teams with a focus on mentorship and collaboration, where I can learn from seasoned employees while contributing in terms of new ideas on modern issues.
-What drives me the most is finding solutions to interdisciplinary problems that have a tangible impact on people.
-I thrive in team settings with emotionally intelligent teammates who understand the greatest outcomes result from different minds contributing their effort to a common mission of service.
-Rather than confining myself to a specialized area in the beginning of my career, I'm excited to learn how different fields come together and complement each other in solving problems that are multilateral in nature.
-I'm looking for a role where one grows by being exposed to myriad challenges and where the collective wisdom of the group sharpens everybody's capability.
+I'm looking forward to launching my career in an environment where real development and valuable contribution intersect.
+I am drawn to teams that are focused on mentorship and collaboration, where I would be able to learn from senior staff members while contributing through the provision of new insights into current problems.
+What drives me most is the solution of interdisciplinary problems.
+I thrive in team settings with emotionally intelligent colleagues who understand that the most fruitful outcomes are the product of diverse minds working together toward the common goal of service.
+I am excited to explore the ways in which different fields inform and complement each other in solving issues that are multilateral in nature.
+I'm looking for a role where one grows by being exposed to a myriad of problems and where the collective wisdom of the group sharpens everyone's skill.

-If you’re looking for someone who’s motivated, coachable, technically solid and not afraid of challenges, let’s connect!
+If you're looking for someone who's motivated, with a positive aptitude, coachable, technically proficient and not afraid of problems, let's discuss!

 # Technical background
 - **Bachelor's in Physics** (Sapienza University of Rome)